Monarchy of Canada: Federal and provincial aspects

 The origins of Canadian sovereignty lie in the early 17th century, during which time the monarch in England fought with parliament there over who had ultimate authority, culminating in the Glorious Revolution in 1688 and the subsequent Bill of Rights, 1689, which, as mentioned elsewhere in this article, is today part of Canadian constitutional law.
 This brought to Canada the British notion of the supremacy of parliament—of which the monarch is a part—and it was carried into each of the provinces upon the implementation of responsible government.
 That, however, was superseded when the Charter of Rights and Freedoms (within the Constitution Act, 1982) introduced into Canada the American idea of the supremacy of the law.
 Still, the King remains the sovereign of Canada.

 Canada's monarchy was established at Confederation, when its executive government and authority were declared, in section 9 of the Constitution Act, 1867, to continue and be vested in the monarch.
 Placing such power, along with legislative power, with the tangible, living Queen, rather than the abstract and inanimate Crown, was a deliberate choice by the framers of the constitution.
 Still, the Crown is the foundation of the country as "the very centre of [Canada's] constitution and democracy."
 Although Canada is a federation, the Canadian monarchy is unitary throughout all jurisdictions in the country, the sovereignty of the different administrations being passed on through the overreaching Crown itself as a part of the executive, legislative, and judicial operations in each of the federal and provincial spheres and the headship of state being a part of all equally.
 The Crown thus links the various governments into a federal state, while it is simultaneously also "divided" into 11 legal jurisdictions, or 11 "crowns"—one federal and 10 provincial—with the monarch taking on a distinct legal persona in each.
-As such, the constitution instructs that any change to the position of the monarch or his or her representatives in Canada requires the consent of the Senate, the House of Commons, and the legislative assemblies of all the provinces.
+As such, the constitution instructs that any change to the position of the monarch or their representatives in Canada requires the consent of the Senate, the House of Commons, and the legislative assemblies of all the provinces.
+This is the unanimous consent amending formula set out in section 41 of the Constitution Act, 1982, the most stringent of Canada's constitutional amending formulas.
+No amendment requiring unanimity has been successful since its adoption.
 The Crown, being shared and balanced, provides the bedrock upon which all of Canada's different regions and peoples can live together peacefully and was said by David E. Smith, in 2017, to be the "keystone of the constitutional architecture" of Canada.

 The Royal Window in the foyer of Rideau Hall, commemorating Queen Elizabeth II's Ruby Jubilee.
 At centre is the Royal Coat of Arms of Canada surrounded by the shields of each of the sovereign's provincial and territorial coats of arms.